White Spots on Your Child’s Nail – Should You Be Worried

 Do These White Spots Occur Only Due to a Calcium Deficiency?

-Most people think calcium deficiency causes the white spots on nails.
+Most people think calcium deficiency causes white spots on nails.
 But many medical researchers like to challenge this notion.
 They say that both the occurrences are not connected.
 White spots are most commonly a result of an old injury to the nail matrix, which starts becoming prominent as the nail grows out.
 Alternatively, a fungal infection, an allergy to nail products or a food item can also be probable triggers.
 Sometimes the condition can be genetic.
 In very rare instances it can point to some deficiency which more often than not is related to low levels of iron, zinc or biotin.

 The treatment for white lines on nails toddler may differ depending on their cause.
 A doctor, to make a diagnosis, may recommend a nail biopsy or mycology wherein nail tissues or clippings are studied.
 He may also propose a blood test to establish the likely presence of an underlying disease.
 There are certain treatments that may be suggested, depending on the cause.

 - In case the cause is a fungal infection, your doctor may prescribe oral antifungal medicines and topical antifungal creams.

 - In case it is the result of an allergy your doctor may suggest discontinuation of all nail products and give some anti-allergic medication.

 - Most injuries to a nail heals with time.
 With the growth of the nail, the wound will move upwards, and you can clip off the damaged part.

 - Cosmetic treatments are available if discolouration of nails is an issue.